ng-david/expense-aws-public/README.md

 ## Video Demo

-Here is a video of my project
+The video demo of Mooni can be found here [Link](https://youtu.be/iwmJYXIT5Mo)

 ## Architecture Diagram